Claire ZimmermanAssociate Professor of Architecture

-Claire Zimmerman is Associate Professor of History of Art and the Coordinator of Doctoral Studies in Architecture at the Taubman College of the University of Michigan.
-She teaches courses on 19th and 20th century architecture with research emphases on architectural media, Weimar Germany, the United States, and the United Kingdom.
-Current research interests include architecture culture as it interacts with commerce and industry, and the infrastructures of globalization that underpinned the spread of modern architecture throughout the 20th c.
-She co-curated New Brutalist Image 1949-1955: Hunstanton School and the Photography of Life and Art with Victoria Walsh, Royal College of Art, on view at Tate Britain in London until October 2015.
+Claire Zimmerman is Associate Professor of History of Art, Associate Professor of Architecture, and Director of Doctoral Studies in Architecture at Taubman College.
+She teaches pedagogically innovative courses on 19th and 20th century architecture with research emphases on interwar modernism, British postwar architecture, architecture under industry, and architectural media.
+Current research projects include Building the Capitalist World: Albert Kahn Associates Detroit, 1900-1961, and “The Costs of Architecture.”
+She co-curated New Brutalist Image 1949-1955: Hunstanton School and the Photography of Life and Art with Victoria Walsh (Royal College of Art), at Tate Britain in 2015.

 - Photographic Architecture in the Twentieth Century (University of Minnesota Press, 2014)

-- Neo-avant-garde and Postmodern: Postwar Architecture in Britain and Beyond (edited with Mark Crinson) Yale Studies in British Art No. 21 (Yale University Press, 2010)
+- Neo-avant-garde and Postmodern: Postwar Architecture in Britain and Beyond (with Mark Crinson), Yale Studies in British Art No. 21 (Yale University Press, 2010)

 - “The Labor of Albert Kahn,” The Aggregate website, accessed January 26, 2015, http://www.we-aggregate.org/piece/the-labor-of-albert-kahn.

 - “Siegfried Kracauer’s Architectures,” in Culture in the Anteroom: The Legacies of Siegfried Kracauer, ed.
 G. Gemünden and J. von Moltke (Ann Arbor: University of Michigan Press, 2012), 145-161.